-Guidelines for using the personal services module follow the prior pattern for constructing the traditional DA 412.
-It should be noted that for entering shrinkage adjustments, agencies should enter the amount directly in a unique salary account code, 519990, in each applicable reporting level within this account code, as a negative amount.
+Salaries and wages information is entered into the personal services module (Position Detail Data) in IBARS.
+Entries for shrinkage adjustments should be made directly in the unique salary account code, 519990, in each applicable reporting level within this account code, as a negative amount.
 On the funding side, the same amount is taken out of appropriate fund(s) for salaries in each reporting level.
 No FTE position changes should be made for a shrinkage adjustment.

 The budget system will automatically enter FTE and non-FTE unclassified permanent position data for each reporting level, for the current and budget fiscal years, when the position module is clicked to complete.
-Because agencies do not have access to column 1, the Division of the Budget will manually enter position data for the actual year, from data provided by the agency in the overview narrative.
+Because agencies do not have access to column 1, the Division of the Budget will manually enter the number of positions for the actual year, from data provided by the agency in the overview narrative.

 Agencies sometimes request certain salary adjustments applied to positions in the classified service.
 Classification actions can take two forms: one for individual positions and one for groups of employees in the same or similar classifications.
 Requests for these actions are handled two ways.
 Agencies should include individual position classification actions as enhancement change packages in the format provided in these instructions; the number of positions affected should be identified.
-For classification study actions (including pay grade changes), agencies must receive approval from the Division of Personnel Services prior to including the enhancement package in the budget request.
+For classification study actions (including pay grade changes), agencies must receive approval from the Department of Administration's Office of Personnel Services prior to including the enhancement package in the budget request.
 Agencies may include personnel actions for unclassified positions (individual positions and studies) in the budget requests, also as enhancement packages.

-Unbudgeted individual position actions are allowed in recognition of the fact that agencies cannot always anticipate when such actions will be appropriate or required.
+Unbudgeted individual position actions (like a promotion) are allowed in recognition of the fact that agencies cannot always anticipate when such actions will be appropriate or required.
 However, unbudgeted personnel actions should be implemented only if the action can be financed from existing agency resources.
 These changes can be accomplished within the personal services module on the position information tab for a position in the appropriate fiscal year.